Translationally-Invariant Universal Quantum Hamiltonians in 1D: Applications to Holography

 Here we construct a HQECC from a 2D bulk to a 1D boundary which maps any (quasi-)local Hamiltonian in the bulk to a local Hamiltonian in the boundary.
 A quasi $k$-local Hamiltonian is a generalisation of a $k$-local Hamiltonian, where instead of requiring that each term in the Hamiltonian acts on only $k$-spins, we require that each term in the Hamiltonian has Pauli rank at most $k$,\footnote{The Pauli rank of an operator is the number of terms in its Pauli decomposition.} along with some geometric restrictions on the interaction graph.
 More precisely:

-\begin{definition}[Quasi-local hyperbolic Hamiltonians] Let $\hyper$ denote 2D hyperbolic space, and let $B_r(x)\subset\field{H}^2$ denote a ball of radius $r$ centred at $x$.
-Consider an arrangement of $n$ qudits in $\hyper$.
+\begin{definition}[Quasi-local hyperbolic Hamiltonians] Let $\hyper$ denote $d$-dimensional hyperbolic space, and let $B_r(x)\subset\hyper$ denote a ball of radius $r$ centred at $x$.
+Consider an arrangement of $n$ qudits in $\hyper$ such that, for some fixed $r$, at most $k$ qudits and at least one qudit are contained within any $B_r(x)$.
 Let $Q$ denote the minimum radius ball $B_Q(0)$ containing all the qudits (which without loss of generality we can take to be centred at the origin).
-A Hamiltonian $H$ acting on these qudits is quasi $k$-local iff \begin{itemize} \item Each term in $H$ has Pauli rank at most $k$, where the Pauli rank of an operator is the number of terms in its Pauli decomposition, \item Qudits at a distance $r$ from the origin are involved in at most $\BigO(r)$ Hamiltonian terms, and \item Each term in $H$ is `geometrically local', i.e. if a Hamiltonian term $h_m$ acts on $m$ qudits, then these qudits are contained in a ball $B_{\sqrt{m}}(x)$ for some $x$. \end{itemize} \end{definition}
+A quasi $k$-local Hamiltonian acting on these qudits can be written as: